nicholasdille/container-slides/060_security/09_rootless/docker.md

 ### Install

-MAke sure the `uidmap` package is installed
+Make sure the `uidmap` package is installed

 Registers `dockerd` as systemd user unit